Type: Package

 palettes_dir

 Character.
-Folder containing subdirs: sequential/, diverging/, qualitative/ (required)
+Folder containing subdirs: sequential/, diverging/, qualitative/.

 Value